catalyst-cloud/catalystcloud-docs/source/block-storage/uuid-mount.rst

 =====================================

 Use the ``openstack server add volume`` command to attach the volume to an instance.
-For this example we are going to use the volume ID that we can find in the previous command:
+For this example we are going to use the volume ID,which we can find in our previous command:

 .. code-block:: console

   $ openstack server add volume INSTANCE_NAME VOLUME_UUID

-Unlike the command in our previous example, we are using the specific UUID of our volume.
-This means we do not have to worry about our command failing due to volumes with conflicting labels or names trying to be attached to our instance.
+In this example, we are using the specific UUID of our volume to attach it to our instance.
+This is because we do not want our command potentially failing due to volumes with conflicting labels or names trying to be attached to our instance.

 ******************************************************
 Configuring and mounting your volume on a Linux system
 ******************************************************

-The example below illustrates the use of a volume without LVM, and we assign our volume to our instance using its UUID.
-The reason you would want to do this is to guarantee that there will be no conflicts when your instance tries to locate the correct volume to mount on your file system.
-Using the UUID, you can ensure that even if you have multiple volumes with the same name, that each of them will be mounted in the correct location.
+The example below illustrates the use of a volume without LVM that we assign to our instance using its UUID.
+The reason you would want to do this is to guarantee that there will be no conflicts when mounting volumes on your file system.
+Using the UUID, you can ensure that even if you have multiple volumes with the same name, each of them will be mounted in the correct location.

 .. warning::